 Even a seasoned traveler to Singapore may not be aware of the hidden Feng Shui meanings central to some of the city planning and building architecture.
 However, GM Dr. Stephen Skinner provides a glimpse of how a simple road intersection may not be all that it seems.

-It is hard to deny the power of the Five Elements of Feng Shui, with catastrophic bushfires, tsunamis and earthquakes being spectacular displays of nature’s energy and a constant reminder of our place in the order of things.
+It is hard to deny the power of the Five Elements used in Feng Shui, with catastrophic bushfires, tsunamis, and earthquakes being spectacular displays of nature’s energy and a constant reminder of our place in the order of things.

 Indeed for centuries, Wood, Earth and, more recently Metal, have been used as the basic building materials responsible for protecting us from the onslaught of nature’s elements.

 The Cycle of the Five Elements is the foundation of both BaZi and Feng Shui, with the understanding of the elemental interaction of both the Productive Cycle (Wuxing) and Destructive Cycle fundamental to their practice.
 Furthermore almost all Feng Shui remedies and enhancements are derived from the 5 Elements.

 Two of the most ancient formulas which explain this interaction in terms of the Five Elements are the Ho t’u and the Lo shu, and these will be examined more closely in connection with the eight trigrams.
 The first portrays the relationships of the five Elements in the Former or Early Heaven Sequence, in their yang aspect.

 The Elements give birth to each other in the order shown in Figure 1.
 Thus, Wood burns to produce Fire, which results in ash (or Earth) in which Metal may be found.
 Metal is also found in the veins of the earth from which (according to Chinese thought) sprang the underground streams (Water) that nourish vegetation and produce Wood.